 This depends on the type of holiday you’re taking.
 Think about what you’re going away with.
 Since you’re holidaying within the UK, you may be tempted to be a bit more extravagant in the things you take with you.

-In fact, you might have some quite valuable possessions with you – such as gadgets including smartphones, tablets, cameras and more.
-Since you’re staying in the UK, you might take more jewellery than you would if you were going overseas.
-If you are driving, you may make use of the extra boot space to take more clothes than you would if you were flying.
+In fact, you might have some quite valuable possessions with you – such as gadgets like smartphones, tablets, cameras and handheld games consoles.
+Since you’re staying in the UK, you might take more jewellery than you would overseas.
+If you’re driving, you may make use of the extra boot space to take more clothes than you would if you were flying.

 If your possessions aren’t covered by your contents insurance when they’re outside of your house, then travel insurance is necessary to make sure they’re protected.